dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ];
 ```

-With our login experience built, it’s time for the best part: testing on a mobile device.
+With the login experience built, it’s time for the best part: testing on a mobile device.

 ## Run the App on a Device

-With Auth0 configured, an Ionic app created, and Auth Connect installed, we’re now ready to test out the app on a device.
+With Auth0 configured, an Ionic app created, and Auth Connect installed, you're now ready to test out the app on a device.
 First, connect an iOS or Android device to your computer.

 If you’re using Cordova, run the following command in a terminal to build and deploy the app to your device: